A New Ellsworth Playground

 FoSP has already begun to reach out to multiple sources in order to secure the funds needed to complete this project.
 As you may know, the City of Atlanta budget for Parks and Recreation does not fully fund park restoration projects, so Friends of the Park Groups work with Park Pride, elected officials and other entities (nonprofits, corporate donors) to secure funding.
 Neighbors also play a vital role in helping to raise money for their neighborhood parks.

-In 2025 we will be asking neighbors to consider giving higher dollar donations, which will be recognized with engraved messages on infrastructure in the new park.
-Click here for a list of donation levels and public recognition opportunities.
+In 2025-2026, we will be asking neighbors to consider giving higher dollar donations, which will be recognized with engraved messages on infrastructure in the new park.